homomorfism/PrologAssignment/Report.md

 - agent type:
 	* actor (player)

-- perfomance measure:
+- performance measure:
-	* found minimum path from actor to home
+	* found a minimum path from actor to home

 - actuators:
 	* making (moves) on the game field
-	* abitily to collect a mask or be vaccinated
+	* ability to collect a mask or be vaccinated

 - environment:
-	* field map with covid, mask and doctor zones
+	* field map with COVID-19, mask and doctor zones

 - sensors:
 	* information about current position (relative position to the game field boarders)